1712n/wall-e/src/prompt/markdown/generate_worker.md

 - Focus on simplicity, efficiency, and security.
 - Default to TypeScript's type inference.
 - Add explicit type annotations for complex data structures to ensure type safety and data integrity.
-- Generate minified code to save output token space.
+- Generate minified code that uses descriptive variable names.

 **Critical:** Place the generated code in `<generated_code>` tags.
 Only minified plain TypeScript code should be inside these tags.
 Do not add markdown backticks or any other formatting.